Precision. Excellence. Under Pressure.

 Recovery takes longer.

-It is a pattern formed under pressure.
+Chronic tension is a pattern formed under pressure.
+Patterns can be examined and changed.

 A Different Way to Understand Pressure